This post may contain eBay affiliate links. Please read our disclosure policy.

-We’re taking the time to look at three of the best Steve Nash rookie cards, along with advice if you’re looking at long-term investments.
+We’re taking the time to look at three of the best Steve Nash rookie cards and advice if you’re looking at long-term investments.

-Steve Nash rookie year stats: 65 games, 2 games started, 3.3 points per game, 2.1 assists per game
+Steve Nash’s rookie year stats: 65 games, two games started, 3.3 points per game, 2.1 assists per game

-Nash’s RCs hail from 1996, so there’s a number of solid options to choose from.
-Another bonus is that they show the point guard in his Suns uniform since he is best known for two stints with the franchise.
+Nash’s RCs hail from 1996, so there are several solid options to choose from.
+Another bonus is showing the point guard in his Suns uniform since he is best known for two stints with the franchise.

 1996 Steve Nash Topps Chrome RC #182

 The undisputed king of Nash collectibles has to be his 1996-97 Topps Chrome RC.
-The action shot takes up the majority of the focus, as he dribbles along with the court with a ball in one hand.
+The action shot takes up most of the focus as he dribbles along with the court with a ball in one hand.

 1996 Steve Nash Bowman’s Best RC #R18

 Next up is the 1996 Bowman’s Best RC.
-A colorful card shows its age a little more than the card seen above.
+A colorful card shows a little more age than the card seen above.
 There’s a vintage Bowman logo in the top corner, while the action shot of Nash also sees Allen Iverson in the background.

 1996 Steve Nash Upper Deck Rookie Card #280